statechannels/go-nitro/.adr/0009-postfund-round-for-virtual-channels.md

 Although (at the time of writing) the `virtualfund` protocol is concerned only with a `V` which is a unidirectional (simplex) payment channel, this ADR is written to still apply when that assumption is lifted.

-The gas expenditure during on chain operations is not taken into account in this documenet.
+The gas expenditure during on chain operations is not taken into account in this document.

 ### What is the virtual fund protocol for?